Nutrients come from our food.

 (This post contains affiliate links.
 If you purchase anything I receive a referral fee, at no extra cost to you.)

-First off, let me state that I’m not a medical professional or a nutritionist.
+First off, let me state that I’m not a medical doctor or a nutritionist.

-I am writing only from the perspective of a supplement consumer.
+I am writing only from the perspective of a certified homeopath and supplement consumer.

 There may be legitimate reasons a doctor may want you to take a single nutrient, which is made in a lab.
 Iron deficiency anemia and a Vitamin B12 deficiency are two examples.